fishdeity/iRO-Missing_Features_Additions/README.md

 - **maps_added_and_fixed.gpf**: Maps missing have been added.
 Maps that break the game have been fixed.
   - Endless Tower shows you which floor you are on
   - Amatsu Dungeon and other maps show how to go through the maze
+  - Areas like 17.1 instances and Malangdo Culvert show the correct map
   - Each map is added manually.
 To stay up-to-date, check back here and redownload few days after a new missing map comes out.
 - **resource_file_fixes.gpf**: Files that are missing and fail to load and appear as red text in chat box have been added.
   - Missing Doram Garment Sprites like Amistr Bag